 A/N: After finding out she's the Chosen One, Edna's first order of business is to check herself out of the nursing home.
 Head nurse Jeanine is not pleased.

-In which Edna nearly refuses the call a second time and gains a second companion who is rather less useful than the first.
+In which Edna gains a second companion, who is rather less useful than the first.

 The receptionist swiveled away from her computer and opened a drawer in her filing cabinet.
 Then she swiveled back and spread several forms out in front of Edna.

 “Sign here, here, here, and here,” she said, and she turned back to her computer.

 Jeanine gaped like a fish and then leapt into action.